ember-template-lint/ember-template-lint-plugin-prettier/README.md

 ## Recommended configuration

 A recommended configuration is available.
-To use it, merge the following object to your `.templatelintrc.js` file:
+To use it, merge the following object to your `.template-lintrc.js` file:

 ```
 module.exports = {
   plugins: ["ember-template-lint-plugin-prettier"],

-  extends: ["recommend", "ember-template-lint-plugin-prettier:recommended"],
+  extends: ["recommended", "ember-template-lint-plugin-prettier:recommended"],
   },
 };
 ```